-As always, we base our procedure on the inductive definition of the data type it manipulates.
+As always, we base our function on the inductive definition of the data type it manipulates.
 An expression in the language can be one of three alternatives.
-Following the Structural Recursion pattern, our procedure will make a three-way choice, with one arm in the procedure for each arm in the definition.
+Following the Structural Recursion pattern, our function will make a three-way choice, with one arm in the function for each arm in the definition.

 Let's use a cond expression instead of an if, to simplify the structure of our code:

 (define occurs-bound? (lambda (s exp) (cond ((varref? exp) ;; handle a variable reference ) ((app? exp) ;; handle an application ) (else ;; handle a lambda expression ) )))